drufball/yosai/_drafts/first-mission.md

 "Yeah, but we're not on a mission to save them.
 We can't risk alerting the rest of the nest that we're here.
 They may kill the boy."

-"The same may happen to them if we alert the nest when we rescue the child.
+"The same may happen to these people if we alert the nest when we rescue the child.
 I won't leave them here to die."
+Keta planted his feet.

 What should he do?
-If they failed this mission, Soundstealer might never let them take more of his missions.
+If they failed to save the boy, Soundstealer might never let them take on more of his missions.
 And he said this client was important.
-What if it was the same person who hired Soundstealer to attack Moto's village.
-Success here could be a big step to finding out.
+What if it was the same person who hired Soundstealer to attack Moto's village?
+Success here might be a big step to finding out.

 "Keta, we're already doing a lot of good here.
 We're going to save this little kid.
 If we try to save everyone, we might end up saving no one.
 Our chances are better if we stay focused."

 "I understand what you are saying, but I will not do math with people's lives."

 Moto tried to think of a convincing argument.
 Keta's face was set, his arms crossed defiantly.
 He was so confident in his abilities.
 Determined to help everyone he could.
-Bitter as Moto was, it was those qualities that drew him to the shapeling.

 Did he really want to convince Keta?
 What would it do to him to leave people behind in the name of caution?